Lessons from Master Networkers

 On the one hand is attending some kind of dedicated networking event, standing around making small talk with strangers in the vain hope they’ll buy something from you.
 And on the other hand is networking with strategy and focus.
 It took me some years to work out the difference, but once I did, networking actually started to work.

-There are a bunch of lessons I learned over the years from master networkers about how to turn networking into an efficient form of business development, these are my favorites:
+There are a bunch of lessons I learned over the years from master networkers about how to turn networking into an efficient form of marketing and business development, these are my favorites:

 1) Own the room: